vhub-team/native-db/functions/0xF9D9F7F2DB8E2FA0.md

 # PED::GET_PED_COMBAT_RANGE

 ## Summary
-Gets the current range that the ped will engage the targets during combat.
+Gets the current range that the ped will engage the targets during combat

 ## Parameters
 * **PED_INDEX** pedIndex